Last Modified: April 27, 2020

-Brightidea, Inc. (“Brightidea”) uses certain sub-processors and content delivery networks to assist it in delivering the Brightidea Services described in the Master Service Agreement (MSA).
+Brightidea, Inc. (“Brightidea”) uses certain sub-processors and content delivery networks to assist it in delivering the Brightidea Services described in the Master Services Subscription Agreement (MSA), Order Form, SoW or similar commercial agreement.

 A sub-processors is a third-party data processor engaged by Brightidea, who has or potentially will have access to or process Service Data (which may contain personal data).
 Brightidea engages different types of sub-processors to perform various functions as explained in the table below.